 4. Automate communications across a multi-channel platform

 It is through the use of a multi-channel communications platform that managers and HR leaders are able to build upon individual and team contributions to the OKRs and key performance indicators by measuring their contributions to the company’s short- and long-term goals.
-A consistent communications strategy which allows for the sharing of information via desktop/laptop as well as SMS and in-app push notifications for mobile devices, ensures individuals, teams and departments are all up to date on any important changes.
+A consistent communications strategy that allows for the sharing of information via desktop/laptop as well as SMS and in-app push notifications for mobile devices, ensures individuals, teams and departments are all up to date on any important changes.

 Some performance management tools allow you to create structured and auditable communication tasks featuring digital sign-off, which can be used for a wide range of communications such as any updates to the company’s health and safety policies – particularly relevant in light of the continuing uncertainty around the coronavirus pandemic – changes to employee agreements, or simply as a way to ensure that a new project-related document has been read and understood.
 With automated communication of goals and progress, appraisals can be conducted with greater transparency and accuracy.